Netherlands

 Not all compensations and provisions are or can be included in the free scope.
 Under the work expenses scheme compensations and provisions are only included in the free scope and successively qualify as final levy payment (taxed at 80%) where and insofar as the compensations and provisions do not belong to the following categories:

-1. Compensations and provisions that are exempted from final levy payment
+- Compensations and provisions that are exempted from final levy payment

-This includes among other things private use of company car, company bike and reimbursement of fines.
+This includes among other things private use of company car, company bike and reimbursement of fines. - Compensations and provisions belonging to another final levy payment

-This category includes for example gifts and provisions to a third party and additional assessments not recovered from the employee.
+This category includes for example gifts and provisions to a third party and additional assessments not recovered from the employee. - Specific exemptions of work expenses

-Exempted work expenses include compensations and provisions for business travel expenses by public transport (100% compensation), travel expenses by own transport (max. € 0.21 per km for 2023), course costs, study and training, meals during overtime and business travel (see below), extraterritorial costs (e.g. 30% rule; see below), costs of tools and ICT equipment (see below) and products from the company’s own sector (see below).
+Exempted work expenses include compensations and provisions for business travel expenses by public transport (100% compensation), travel expenses by own transport (max. € 0.23 per km for 2024), course costs, study and training, meals during overtime and business travel (see below), extraterritorial costs (e.g. 30% rule; see below), costs of tools and ICT equipment (see below) and products from the company’s own sector (see below).
 For some of the specific exemptions a lump sum applies (see below).
 A tax-free travel expenses allowance must be based on the actual journeys made.
-For working at home days a free allowance of € 2.15 per day (2023) can be granted.
+For working at home days a free allowance of € 2.35 per day (2024) can be granted. - Provisions to be valued at zero

 This includes provision of work clothing, provisions in the workplace, refreshments provided in the workplace.

 If and insofar as compensations and provisions do not fall under the above-mentioned exemptions, the employer then has the choice of regarding the (remaining) compensations and provisions as final levy payment or as regular wage (with the deduction of wage tax from the employee).
 The employer may indicate compensations and provisions as a component of final levy payment on condition that these do not differ substantially from what is usual in similar circumstances.
 This means that depending on the nature it is usual to indicate the relevant compensation or provision as a component of the final levy payment.
 A compensation or provision relating to costs incurred by the employee in relation to the proper exercise of the employment relationship will be qualified as usual rather than the indication of pure salary elements, such as bonuses.
 With regard to the scope of the compensation or provision this may not be substantially (30% or more) higher than are indicated as usual in comparable circumstances.
 The additional amount shall be included in the levy as regular wage.
 For some work expenses such as meals at the workplace, which are taxed by the employer as regular wage different lump sum valuations apply in addition.
-The final levy payment is then first deducted from the free scope and the additional amount taxed by the employer
+The final levy payment is then first deducted from the free scope and the additional amount taxed by the employer at 80%.

 Group scheme

 The final levy under the work expenses scheme is in principle calculated per employer.
 There is the option to calculate the final levy at group level.
 This is subject to the condition that the parent company directly or indirectly holds at least 95% of the shares in the group company.
 For an employee who works for more than one group member, groups no longer have to calculate the compensations and provisions per group member (employer).
-In addition, under this scheme the use of the free scope can be optimized for all group members by paying all compensations and provisions designated as final levy payment from the total free scope.
+In addition, under this scheme the use of the free scope can be optimised for all group members by paying all compensations and provisions designated as final levy payment from the total free scope.
 The final levy payable on the total amount that exceeds the collective free scope is then paid by the group member with the highest pay taxed for the employees.

 Tools and ICT equipment